HarringtonIdahosa/Individual-program-1-4811/README.md

 This program illustrates a rendezvous pattern using pthreads and semaphores.
 Two child threads synchronize at a rendezvous point, ensuring they both reach a certain point in the execution before proceeding.

 ### Instructions to Run
-- Compile the code using the provided makefile: `make output2`.
+- Compile the code using the provided makefile
 - Run the executable: `./output2`.

 OR